-International Holocaust Remembrance Day
+Next International Holocaust Remembrance DaySaturday, 27 January 2024

-Brief History of the Holocaust
+A History of The Holocaust

 The Holocaust, also known as the Shoah, refers to the deliberate genocide of Jewish people during World War II, in Germany and German-occupied territories.
 Between 1941 and 1945, the Nazi regime established several concentration and death camps, whose purpose was to imprison and exterminate European Jews.

-Initially, these camps were designed for all those that were thought to be "undesirable" by the regime.
-This included war and political prisoners, Roma people, ethnic Poles, people with disabilities, and homosexuals.
+These camps were designed to imprison all those that were thought to be "undesirable" by the regime.
+Initially, this included war and political prisoners, Roma people, ethnic Poles, people with disabilities, and homosexuals.
 Eventually, the Nuremberg Laws were enacted, and Jewish people were singled out and isolated from the rest of society.

-How to Celebrate the International Holocaust Remembrance Day
+How to observe International Holocaust Remembrance Day

-- There is The United States Holocaust Museum in Washington D.C., to which you can pay a visit if you're near.
+There is The United States Holocaust Museum in Washington D.C., to which you can pay a visit if you're near.

-- You can read books such as The Diary of Anne Frank or Night by Elie Wiesel, which provide first-hand accounts of what it was like to be Jewish in Nazi Germany, and concentration camps.
+You can read books such as The Diary of Anne Frank or Night by Elie Wiesel, which provide first-hand accounts of what it was like to be Jewish in Nazi Germany, and concentration camps.

-- In Canada, the Holocaust Museum can be found in Montreal.
+In Canada, the Holocaust Museum can be found in Montreal.
 The museum tells the history of the Holocaust through the stories of victims and survivors.
 It offers free admission on the first Sunday of every month.